Artographer: a Curatorial Interface for Art Space Exploration: Introduction

-AI is rapidly changing both the \textit{curation} and \textit{consumption} of imagery.
-As dominant media platforms increasingly use recommendation algorithms to curate personalized content feeds, AI systems are intermediating more interactions with art and imagery than ever before \cite{von_davier_machine_2024}.
-Widespread mainstream use of Generative AI (GenAI) is rapidly accelerating the production of images; text-to-image models were used to generate over 15 billion images in 2023 alone, exceeding the number of photographs produced in the first 150 years of photographic history \cite{valyaeva_ai_2023}.
+As large, opaque AI systems \textit{intermediate} more interactions with art and imagery than ever before \cite{von_davier_machine_2024}, widespread use of Generative AI (GenAI) is also rapidly accelerating the \textit{production} of images: text-to-image models were used to generate over 15 billion images in 2023 alone, exceeding the number of photographs produced in the first 150 years of photographic history \cite{valyaeva_ai_2023}.
+AI models excel at synthesizing and surfacing relationships across large bodies of multimodal data---yet mainstream AI-CSTs tend to present images \textit{detached} from the human contexts they materially derive from.

-The AI models we address in this context are large statistical models that are, materially, made of \textit{data}.
-GenAI models, for example, draw from datasets of \textit{existing creative work}; these ``reference materials'' are latent in the artifacts that they generate \cite{carlini_extracting_2023}.
-Dependency on existing work is a core feature of human art production, too; several major theories of art define an artwork by its relationship to established art pieces and movements \cite{levinson_defining_1979, levinson_refining_1989}.
-Relating a piece of media to the space of previously established works is crucial in curating, creating, and engaging with art.

-AI models, as systems that excel at synthesizing and surfacing relationships across large bodies of data, are actually well-equipped to support relational art interactions.
-Using AI to support \textit{expert} interpretation of historical artworks is fairly well-established \cite{tuscher_nodes_2025} --- but when it comes to \textit{non-experts'} interactions with art, AI interventions are often designed to \textit{automate} interpretation.
-Examples include models that automate art-style classification \cite{luo_art_2025, bar_classification_2015, li_enhanced_2025} or predict visual ``aesthetic quality'' \cite{beaumont_laion-aiaesthetic-predictor_2022, schuhmann_christophschuhmannimproved-aesthetic-predictor_2025} --- both of which can then be used to automatically curate end-user artwork recommendations, or train more ``aesthetic'' generative models \cite{zhang_inkthetics_2020, murray_ava_2012}.

-These interventions tend to, implicitly or explicitly, position AI as a ``solution'' to the ``subjectivity’’ of human evaluation, or as a means to more efficiently replicate, automate, and replace the labor and expertise of human curators.
-It is rare that an AI interface is designed to support a key goal of effective art curation: to \textit{empower} viewers with the agency to more deeply engage with artworks~\cite{srinivasan_see_2024}.
-Mainstream AI art interfaces tend to \textit{obscure} relationships instead, presenting images detached from the human contexts they materially derive from.

-We see an opportunity to support users with \textit{more direct access to the rich relational information embedded into AI models}, and to study how the affordances of such an interface can influence engagement with artwork.
+This AI-driven media ecosystem is rapidly optimizing for undercontextualized content consumption that \textit{disincentivizes critical, reflective engagement with art and media}---threatening public media literacy and diversity of artistic expression~\cite{von_davier_looking_2025}.

+How might the ways we select, present, and subsequently receive and \textit{engage} with media change when we embrace alternative values in the design of a creative distribution?
+Can we leverage the power of multimodal data-driven AI models to help users critically explore, reflect, and relate media, rather than obscuring these relationships?